 So, when I’m talking about ‘retouching’ in this article, I’m referring to the first definition, using Photoshop to manipulate or alter a small area of the image.

 What level of image editing is standard?

-Being able to add polish and finesse to basic RAW files is what makes a photographer a photographer.
-RAW files are absolutely intended to be edited.
-That’s why they have a ‘flat’ profile, typically looking very dull straight out of camera (or ‘SOOC’ as photographers say).
+Being able to add polish and finesse to basic RAW files using Lightroom is what makes a photographer a photographer.
+RAW files are intended to be edited, and in fact have a ‘flat’ profile, typically looking very dull straight out of camera.

 Do I, as a wedding photographer, retouch photos?

-The sorts of things I commonly Photoshop out might be:
+The sorts of things I commonly Photoshop out without the client asking might be:

 - People in the background

 - Distracting elements at the edge of the frame

 The important thing to note is that this work is done at the photographer’s discretion.